Struggling to get interviews?

 5. Time management skills

-Employers want to know that you can effectively manage your time and easily switch between tasks, so do your best to demonstrate your time management skills.
+Employers want to know that you can effectively manage your time and easily switch between tasks, so demonstrate your time management skills in your resume bullet points.

 Example of how to demonstrate time management skills on your resume